IbrahimTanyalcin/I-PV/1_44_0/ipv/ReadMe.txt

 Note: Do not change the files in the ./template folder.
-You can watch the tutorial videos online at i-pv.org
+You can watch the tutorial videos online at i-pv.org Are you looking for the Javascript codes?
+Go to the circos-p/templates folder, you will see 2 files; javascript.txt and javascript_noconnector.txt.
+If you did not specify any connectors, than javascript_noconnector.txt is used or vice versa.
+The javascript is encapsulated inside the html tag of which the svg will be embedded by the perl script.

 ***The examples belong to version 1.44.